TKomericki/Rhetos-wiki/Migrating-from-DeployPackages-to-Rhetos-CLI.md

 ## Create new Rhetos application in Visual Studio

-Rhetos applications with DeployPackages were created by unpacking RhetosServer.zip installation file, that contained the web application.
+Earlier Rhetos apps that use DeployPackages were created by unpacking RhetosServer.zip installation file, which contained the web application.
 This installation method is no longer used.

 To migrate your existing project from DeployPackages to Rhetos CLI, **backup** the old Rhetos application and **create the new Rhetos web application** from scratch